Scholarships

 The Benchmark Scholarship is designed to support the dependents of SUSTAINING members of the Baltimore Alumni Chapter.

-• Officially accepted by an accredited academic program at a technical school, two-year or four-year college or university
+• officially accepted by an accredited four-year college or university;

 McPherson Memorial Scholars

-The McPherson Memorial Scholarship was created to honor Mr. Terry McPherson a member of the Baltimore Alumni Chapter of Kappa Alpha Psi Fraternity, Inc. The Scholarship was created to encourage more minority males to pursue careers in Science, Technology, Engineering and Math (STEM).
+The McPherson Memorial Scholarship was created to honor Mr. Terry McPherson a member of the Baltimore Alumni Chapter of Kappa Alpha Psi Fraternity, Inc. The Scholarship was created to encourage more minority males to pursue careers in Science, Technology, Engineering, and Math (STEM) professions.

-• A male graduating senior from a Baltimore Metropolitan Area high school
+• a graduating senior from a Baltimore Metropolitan Area high school;

-• Officially accepted into an accredited academic college/university STEM program at a four-year institution;
+• officially accepted by an accredited academic STEM program at a four-year college or university;